Recollects

-The order had its origins in the 16th century.
+This branch of the Order had its origins in the 16th century.
 Officially named the "Order of Friars Minor Recollect", they used the post-nominal initials O.F.M.
 Rec.
 (Ordo fratrum minorum recollectorum) or O.M.R.
 (Ordo minorum recollectorum).

-In 1897, Pope Leo XIII officially dissolved the Recollects order and integrated it as a part of the Franciscan order, officially changing their name to Friars Minor.
+In 1897 Pope Leo XIII dissolved the Recollect branch and merged it, along with several other reform branches of the Order, into the Observant Friars Minor.

 Etymology

 In Latin Ordo fratrum minorum recollectorum, this last word is the genitive form of recollecti (sg.: recollectus, a participle of recolligere, ‘to gather’).

 The word is related to the French words recueilli (‘contemplative, meditative’) and recueillement ("gathering one's thought in contemplation, meditation").

 The origin of the name "Recollects" is still debated.

 Some historians attribute it to the recollection houses (retreats).
 Others credit it to the orders’ practice of accepting only those who possessed the ability of recollection.

 France

 The Recollect branch of the Friars Minor developed out of a reform movement of the Order which began in 16th-century Spain under figures such as Peter of Alcantara, where the followers of the reform were known as Alcantarines.
 It was observed by communities of friars in France in Tulle in 1585, at Nevers in 1592, at Limoges in 1596 and in Paris at Couvent des Récollets in 1603.
 The distinctive character of Recollection houses was that they were friaries to which brothers desirous of devoting themselves to prayer and penance could withdraw to consecrate their lives to spiritual reflection.
 At the same time, they were also active in many pastoral ministries, becoming especially known as military chaplains to the French army.

 The French Recollects had 11 provinces, with 2,534 friaries by the late 18th century.
 The branch was suppressed during the French Revolution.